vuetifyjs/vuetify/packages/docs/src/pages/en/components/app-bars.md

 #### Images

 `v-app-bar` can contain background images.
-You can set source via the `src` prop.
-If you need to customize the `v-img` properties, the app-bar provides you with an **img** slot.
+You can set source via the `image` prop.
+If you need to customize the `v-img` properties, the app-bar provides you with an **image** slot.

 <example file="v-app-bar/prop-image" />